-The Association derived approximately 51% of support and other revenue from three grantors during the year ended December 31, 2022 and 45% of support and other revenue from three grantors during the year ended December 31, 2021.
+The Association derived approximately 76% and 51% of support and other revenue from three grantors during the years ended December 31, 2023 and 2022, respectively.
 Any significant reduction in funding from a significant grantor could result in corresponding curtailment of the Association's activities.